Surface elevation errors in finite element Stokes models for glacier evolution: Application to numerical glacier models

-Now we can synthesize the theory and apply it to an implicit time step of a Stokes-based glacier simulation.
-This will give the phrase ``conforming FE method'' a precise meaning for such glacier simulations.
-We will combine three previous threads: \emph{i)} well-posedness and \emph{a priori} bounds for the glaciological Stokes problem on a fixed domain (Section \ref{sec:stokes}), \emph{ii)} conjectural well-posedness theory of the surface elevation VI problem (Sections \ref{sec:model} and \ref{sec:theory}), and \emph{iii)} the abstract error estimate for FE solutions of VIs (Section \ref{sec:abstractestimate}).
+Now we can apply the above theory to a time-step of an evolving-surface, Stokes-based glacier simulation.
+Our approach essentially defines the phrase ``conforming FE method'' for such models.
+We will combine the major threads so far: a surface velocity bound for the glaciological Stokes problem on a fixed domain (Section \ref{sec:stokes}), conjectural Lipschitz continuity and $4$-coercivity of the regularized surface-motion operator (Sections \ref{sec:model} and \ref{sec:conjectural}), and an abstract error estimate for FE solutions of unilateral obstacle problems (Section \ref{sec:abstractestimate}).